 Almost 4.3 Billion Ducks Were Killed for Food in 2021 (FAO)

 Who is eating all the ducks?
 According to statistics, duck consumption is rising in specific regions.
-As the Asian middle class prospers, so is duck consumption.
+As the Asian middle class prospers, so does duck consumption.

 From 2000 to 2013, Asia consumed 91.1%, and demand rose from 1.8 million tonnes to 2.9 million tonnes.
 Myanmar also had a duck production increase of 11%.